Here are the top 7 causes of damaged skin you should fix for a more beautiful complexion

-The causes of damaged skin can be hard to identify.
-From environmental pollutants to hidden ingredients, our skin is bombarded from every angle.
-It can be hard to narrow down one single cause.
+The causes of damaged skin is a long list and skin repair is sped up when they are removed.
+It can be tough when environmental pollutants, hidden ingredients in skin care products, and more bombarded us from every angle.
+It can be hard to narrow down one single source.

 That’s why we put together this quick reference list to help you identify the root cause of damaged skin.
 Once you’ve identified the problem, it’s so much easier to move forward with a solution (and we’ve provided links to articles with helpful treatment tips, too!).

-In all our years of helping people care for their skin the natural way, we’ve identified 7 primary causes of damaged skin that covers all the bases:
+In all our years of helping people care for their skin, we’ve identified 7 primary causes of damaged skin that covers all the bases: